THE HISTORY OF MECCA | home

 It really requires desperation for a Muslim to quote this verse, since this passage is all about the seed of Ishmael specifically not being considered children of Abraham, that are "in slavery" or bondage to the flesh, rather than being of the spirit as are the children of the promise in Isaac.

 This verse however, along with presumptions based on some field work, are largely responsible for generating the interest in the alternate locations as detailed on both maps.
+However, while the Sinai Peninsula is not a part of Arabia today, the bulk of the evidence suggests that it was indeed a part of ancient Arabia.
 But obviously nothing will ever move God's people and The Holy Land any closer than 1,000 kilometers away from where Mecca was eventually settled in the 4th century

 AD.
 Preposterouls suggestion of Mecca having anything to do, with YHWH and His people of the scriptures, is a demographic and geographical impossibility.
 The irrevocable fact of the matter remains, that there was no overland travel along the Red Sea until about the 6th century BC, over a thousand years after Abraham.